JimmieM/doro-fe/README.md

 This solution (FE and BE) is focused on full-stack mostly.
 I didn't go deeper in any direction than needed to suffice the requirements of a MVP.

-Given the information of the test I made the assumption of knowing what the MVP would be:
+Given the informa tion of the test I made the assumption of knowing what the MVP would be:
 -We want to pull data from the Sveriges Radion Trafik API -A client must provide a geolocation for traffic notifications -A client can update the geolocation for traffic notifications